rayfrankenstein/AITOW/README.md

 ---
 “A problem I've run into is management is using "Agile" but in the most short sighted way possible.
 I would get a rigid spec for a feature and implement it.
 Then three or four weeks later get a new spec to expand that feature that requires a lot rework of the original implementation, because it's so far outside the original scope, or involves integration with another feature/system that was never designed to work with the new one.
 It's still agile, but may as well be waterfall.
 If the original spec had given me outlines or plans of where they wanted the feature to eventually end up if budget/time permitted, I could have setup hooks, or more appropriately designed the original feature to make expanding it far easier with minimal additional effort or time commitment on my part.”—0x8086, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/)

 ---
+"So what you're saying is that team management so incompetent that they "don't know what's possible, what's not possible, don't know what they want or what they want isn't what they need" should be replaced by Agile, a methodology in which devs still "don't know what's possible, what's not possible, don't know what they want or what they want isn't what they need" , and compensate for their planning inability by working it out as they go along.

+Agile replaces one problem by a "solution" that still has exactly the same problem --- incompetency at team or project management."--Anonymous Coward, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
 “Agile is the ultimate excuse to shove all blame on developers after stripping them of proper software development/design process.
 It is a middle manager's wet dream to force developers to concede to their change requests/demands at whims and blame developers for not complying successfully.
 It is a powerful political tool in the corporation to put developers in their rightful place and remove their powers/influence in software decision making authority.”—tonefart, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/bla7sm/why_agile_is_so_misunderstood_and_what_is_the/)